equk/node-api-template/README.md

 # node-api-template

-nodejs api server template using expressjs
+Basic template for starting a new expressjs json API server.